Biological Sciences

 Prerequisite(s): BIOL 130 and BIOL 140 and (MATH 104 or MATH 105 or MATH 113 or MATH 115 or Mathematics Placement with a score of 116)

-A concise but comprehensive survey of various areas of biochemistry designed for non-biochemistry majors.
-The course follows the standard approach to the subject including a description of cells, their structure and constituent macromolecules (proteins, nucleic acids, carbohydrates and lipids), enzymology, bioenergetics, intermediary metabolism and gene regulation.
+A concise yet comprehensive survey of biochemistry designed for non-biochemistry majors.
+The structure of biological molecules and enzyme - catalyzed events are presented in a eukaryotic cellular context.
+Topics include the structure of macromolecules, enzymology, bioenergetics, regulation, intermediary metabolism, signaling, and the flow of cellular information from DNA to RNA to proteins.
+Homeostasis and evolution are overarching concepts.
 Students cannot take both BCHM 370 and 470 or 471 for any combination of concentration, cognate or minor requirement.
-Three hours lecture.
+Four hours lecture.
 (F).

 Prerequisite(s): BIOL 140 and CHEM 226